-- b.
-For 0.5 courses the quarter grade will be the final grade. - 3.
-If a student retakes a course when credit was previously earned: - a.
+- 4. If a student retakes a course when credit was previously earned: - a.
 The student may earn credit more than once for the same course only if the course is designated as such in the Catalog of Approved High School Courses. - b.
-If the course is not designated as eligible for additional credit in the Catalog of Approved High School Courses, the student may still retake the course.
+If the course is not designated as eligible for additional credit in the Catalog of Approved High School Courses, the student may still retake the course. - c.
 Both the final grades from taking the course originally and for retaking the course will be recorded on the transcript.
 Any course, original or retaken, taken in high school, will be included in the high school GPA.

-C. Non-traditional courses
+E. Non-traditional Courses